Royal Caribbean Utopia of the Seas Review: Too Much Ship for a Short Time?

 What we loved most about this stateroom was how new and clean everything felt, along with the ample storage space.
 The bed was very comfortable—there was no need to request a mattress topper this time.
 Additionally, plenty of electrical and USB outlets were available, which was convenient since multi-outlet ports are no longer allowed on board.

 The balcony was the largest we’ve had in a while, featuring reclining chairs with footstools and a small table.
 Our family, who stayed next door in 9646, had the same large balcony.
 Interestingly, not all standard balconies on this ship are as spacious.
-As shown on the deck plan below, these particular cabins extend outward, making them larger than others in the same category.
+As shown on this deck plan, these particular cabins extend outward, making them larger than others in the same category.
 We were especially grateful for our cruise agent’s excellent recommendation.

 Key Points About the Cabin